Boss Nigger: Later critics

 In its review of Boss Nigger, written in 2007, Time Out suggested that Williamson was parodying the violent roles he had played in other blaxploitation films.
 The review noted that Boss Nigger was notable for its "old-fashioned bloodless violence".

-Writing in 2006, film critic Ryan Diduck described the marketing of Boss Nigger and other blaxploitation films to black audiences as an example of "empowerment through an overturned representation of long-established agency limitations for black men".
-Diduck specifically cited the trailer for Boss Nigger for the manner in which it elicits feelings of black superiority and white hysteria and encourages the audience to identify with the outsider hero who finds himself at odds with the rules of white America.
+Writing in 2006, film critic Ryan Diduck described the marketing of Boss Nigger and other blaxploitation films to Black audiences as an example of "empowerment through an overturned representation of long-established agency limitations for black men".
+Diduck specifically cited the trailer for Boss Nigger for the manner in which it elicits feelings of Black superiority and White hysteria and encourages the audience to identify with the outsider hero who finds himself at odds with the rules of White America.

+Biographer Dana M. Reemes, writing in 1988, commented on the thematic element in Fred Williamson's screenplay:

 William Smith on Boss Nigger

 In a 1998 interview, Smith spoke of his experience filming Boss Nigger.
-Smith, who is white, said that he never felt any racial tension, despite the fact that production took place during the height of the Black Power movement.
+Smith, who is White, said that he never felt any racial tension, despite the fact that production took place during the height of the Black Power movement.
 He went on to describe the making of the film:

 Release

 Boss Nigger was released in some areas under the title The Boss or The Black Bounty Killer.

-A DVD of Boss Nigger, simply titled Boss, was released in 2008.
-The blu ray was released in 2018.
+In 2008, the film was released on DVD under the alternative title Boss.
+It was followed by a Blu-ray release in 2018, also bearing the title Boss.